-Bruno Farms – Holy Trinity (closed)
+Bruno Farms – Holy Trinity

-Church of the Holy Trinity constructed 1925, 4 miles north-west of Bruno; R.M.
+Church of the Holy Trinity constructed 1925, 4.5 miles east of the town of Bruno; R.M.
 370.

 BRUNO (farms) — The church of the Holy Trinity is the second church of the parish.

 Construction was carried out by all members of the parish; the men prepared the logs and constructed the structure; the women plastered the interior and exterior with clay.
 The church was a small structure which soon became too small for the needs of the growing parish.
 In 1925 a larger structure was constructed which was blessed by Archbishop Basil Ladyka in 1933.
 Bishop Andrew Roborecki visited the parish on several occasions; with Bishop Andrew in attendance, the parish paid special tribute to the pioneers by celebrating Pioneer Day on May 23, 1963.